Oren-T/i2i_teaming_tools/planning/architecture.md

 * **Permissions Management (Manual)**
   * Custom menu item: "Refresh Permissions".
   * Action: Re-applies sharing settings to the Main Projects File based on the Staff Directory roles.
 Not strictly enforced by a timer, but available to fix discrepancies.
-* **Staff Directory Sync (On Edit)**
+* **Form Dropdown Sync (Manual)**
+  * Custom menu item: "Refresh Form Dropdowns".
+  * Action: Updates Google Form dropdown options (Category and Assigned to) from Codes and Directory sheets.
+Available for manual refresh if auto-sync misses updates.
+* **Main Projects File onEdit trigger**
-  * Trigger: `onEdit` or Manual run on the Staff Directory sheet.
+  * Trigger: `onEdit` on the Main Projects File spreadsheet (handles edits to Main Projects sheet, Staff Directory sheet, and Codes sheet).
+  * Actions:
+    * If `project_status` column edited and new value is "Completed" (and old value was not), set `completed_at` to current timestamp.
-  * Action: Updates the dropdown options in the Google Form (Assignees, Leads) to match the currently active staff in the directory.
+    * If Staff Directory sheet edited, update Google Form dropdown options (Assigned to) to match currently active staff.
+    * If Codes sheet Category column edited, update Google Form dropdown options (Category) to match current categories.
 * **Time-driven daily trigger (e.g. 8am)**
   * Function: `dailyMaintenance()`.
   * Responsibilities: